thackerc/stream-processing-challenge/README.rst

 Process the stream into 2 new streams that shows total bytes transferred for each user by minute and hour.

-The first stream should will be a 1 minute sum of bytes and should look like this:
+The first stream should be a 1 minute sum of bytes and look like this:

 .. code:: json